DekaRelay/uni_project_microcontroller_coding/README.md

       2. Open the debugger in simulation mode, change derivative.h and add a b to the pragma line.
       3. Open the terminal component, set it to recieve and transmit from SCI0 and run the program.
       4. Type into the terminal and check that the inputted characters appear in the terminal.
-      5. repeat steps 3 and 4 changing the recieve and transmit to SCI1.
+      5. Repeat steps 3 and 4 changing the recieve and transmit to SCI1.

 * **Module 3: Reading data from accelerometer** <br>
    * input range: Input taken from ATD1 pins on the dragon board retrieved from the attached accelerometer